September 29, 2021

 Alexia’s father tell Alexia to stop making this noise, but she ignores him.
 As she gets up while the car is in motion, he reaches behind him to scold her for not wearing a seat belt.
 He loses control of the car, which crashes on a highway divider.

 The next scene shows Alexia in a medical exam room, after she’s had a mysterious surgical operation, which is not shown in the movie.
 What is shown is that she now has something metallic implanted in her skull.
-The implant scar on the right side of the head is prominently featured in the movie as constant reminder.
+The implant scar on the right side of the head is prominently featured in the movie as a constant reminder.

 Alexia is also wearing a metal plate headset, whose purpose remains a mystery, but when she wears the headset it’s nearly impossible to move her head.
 The doctor in the exam room tells Alexia’s father: “Watch for any neurological signs.
 Motor function, coordination, diction.”